mozzarellaV8/nyc-pigeons/README.md

 This is a little side project from my class [Foundations of Data Science](https://www.springboard.com/workshops/data-science).
 It's done in R, to explore the spatial libraries and work with shapefiles, as well as publicly available data from New York City.

-An example plot of Brooklyn - Pigeon Waste complaint coordinates in orange, and Pigeon Odor complaint coordinates in red.
+An example plot of Brooklyn -

+- Pigeon Waste complaint coordinates in orange.
+- Pigeon Odor complaint coordinates in red.

 ![Brooklyn Pigeon Complain Coordinates](nyc311-Pigeons_files/figure-markdown_github/BK-1.png)